-If, during an attempt to load a task, there is insufficient memory available, the task loader enables a swapping routine.
+if, during an attempt to load a task, there is insufficient memory available, the task loader enables a swapping routine.
 The swapping routine attempts to free up memory by temporarily writing program segments to the swap file.

 There are three categories of task status that make a task eligible for swapping.
-These categories, listed from most eligible to least eligible, are as follows.
+These categories, listed from most eligible to least eligible, are as follows:

 - Tasks suspended for more than a minimum amount of time.
-The longer the suspension, the more eligible the task is for swapping. - Tasks of lower priority than the task to be loaded.
-The lower the priority, the more eligible the task is for swapping. - Tasks having the same priority as the task to be loaded and having executed for a minimum amount of time since the last loading.
-The longer the execution time, the more eligible the task is for swapping.
+The longer each task has been suspended, the more eligible that task is for swapping. - Tasks of lower priority than the task to be loaded.
+The lower the priority, the more eligible the task is for swapping. - Tasks of the same priority as the task to be loaded, but these tasks have already executed for a minimum amount of time since the last loading.
+The longer each task has executed, the more eligible that task is for swapping.